PropicSignifi/Sweet.apex/README.md

 ```

 ### Rethrow Exceptions
-With `@rethrow`, you can catch any exception thrown from this method and rethrow it in a wrapped exception, particularly useful in Salesforce Lightning server controllers.
+With `@rethrow`, we can catch any exception thrown from this method and rethrow it in a wrapped exception, particularly useful in Salesforce Lightning server controllers.

 ```java
 public class RethrowDemo {